Risk Management

 • Achieving CSV goals contributing to the development of a sustainable society

-• Proactive response in line with ESG and TCFD reporting requirements
+• Proactive response m line with ESG, TCFD and TNFD reporting requirements

-Quality and food safety The risk of product-related quality and food safety incidents.
+Quality and food safety Product related quality and food safety incidents

 • Losing trust from consumers